ald0405/SangerTools/README.md

 Useful R tools

-:hospital: :hospital: :hospital: :hospital: :hospital: :hospital: :hospital: :hospital: :syringe: :syringe: :syringe:

-# <p style="color:blue"> Target Audience </p>

-This package as aimed at novice and intermediate R users as they work with patient level data.
-# Overall Framework
+# Package Aims
 The functions and included examples are created to mimic data found at NHS Gloucestershire CCG.
 Many of the functions are written in tidyverse

+The dataset included is random dataset generated based on proportions from Gloucestershire County.

+This package is aimed at novice and intermediate R users as they work with patient level data.

 Aids those working with
 * Patient Level Data